-The medium of oil painting has a venerable and distinguished history for many centuries, and is still a popular medium among painters today.
+The medium of oil painting has a venerable and distinguished history of many centuries, and is still a popular medium among painters today.
 It is a rich medium known for its versatility, and a beginner may be intimidated to approach the medium, or be unsure of how to handle it.
 “Oil Painting is hard!”
 This is a misconception!
 At our Studio, we provide professional oil painting classes and you will be taught materials knowledge and learn to paint through an academy school approach, with the guidance of our teacher, who is a professionally trained artist.
 You will be taught observation, form and composition, colour mixing and blending, brushwork and a variety of oil painting techniques when you embark on your Oil Painting course journey with us.

 Who Should Learn Oil Painting & What to Look Out For

 Any adult or teenager with, or without prior experience in any form of art can learn Oil Painting!
 Our Studio classes provide art instruction and guidance from a foundational level.
 This is to bridge any previous knowledge, and to give complete beginners a hands-down manual of the basics and step-by-step approach to Oil Painting.
 Structured?
 Yes, it may seem that this academy-school approach may be structured for some, and therefore restrict the freedom of expression.
-However, at our Studio, we teach you to acquire a good art foundation in whichever medium you choose to learn, and it is with skills and techniques that will equip you to explore your individual expressions and achieve your artistic goals – be it Abstract, Realism, Architectural Paintings, Landscape Paintings, or complexed Portrait or Figure Paintings!
+However, at our Studio, we teach you to acquire a good art foundation in whichever medium you choose to learn, and it is skills and techniques that will equip you to explore your individual expressions and achieve your artistic goals – be it Abstract, Realism, Architectural Paintings, Landscape Paintings, or complexed Portrait or Figure Paintings!

 Where & How Do I Sign Up?